k y m a • t w e a k y — the kyma collective

 Mark Phillips won the 1988 Barlow International Competition for Orchestral Music.
 Leonard Slatkin has conducted his music with the St. Louis Symphony Orchestra, the Cleveland Orchestra, and the NHK Symphony Orchestra of Japan.
 In 2004 Phillips premiered Turning Two Hundred, a 50-minute commissioned work for orchestra, jazz band, drum corps, handbell choir, electronic music, eight instrumental soloists, video, and dance.
 Commissioned for a 2005 premiere in Memphis, his Dreams Interrupted has received subsequent performances in Pittsburgh, Duluth, Baltimore, Dallas, Birmingham (AL), and Athens (Ohio).
 Following a national competition, Pi Kappa Lambda commissioned a chamber work from Phillips, which led to the premiere of Bushwhacked! in San Antonio, Texas (September 2006).
 His music has received hundreds of performances throughout the world —including dozens of orchestra performances — and has been recorded by Richard Stoltzman and the Warsaw Philharmonic Orchestra, the Lark Quartet, and several solo artists.
 Mr. Phillips has also received awards from the Ohio Arts Council, the Indiana Arts Commission, ASCAP, Meet the Composer, Ohio University, Indiana University, the Delius Composition Competition, and the National Flute Society.

-A graduate of UC Santa Cruz and Los Angeles Recording School, Mark Sheldon has been an instructor with LARS (Los Angeles Recording School) for 11 years, teaching Pro Tools, Reason, Cubase, Nuendo, and MIDI.
+A graduate of UC Santa Cruz and Los Angeles Recording School, Mark Sheldon has been an instructor with LARS (Los Angeles Recording School) for over 14 years, teaching Pro Tools, Reason, Cubase, Nuendo, and MIDI.
 Mark also is a

 Freelance Pro Tools Consultant and Editor for clients such as Michael Boddicker.